 The agenda (Annex 2) was formally accepted.
-A general discussion about plans for each SGSA Term of Reference was held.
+A general discussion about plans for each SGSA Term of Reference was held as a plenary.
 The SGSA decided to discuss the ToRs initially in a plenary session to understand the background and viewpoints of each of the members of this new group and to formalise a common framework of analysis of the socio-economic dimensions of aquaculture.
-Since the group was only 6 members the ToRs were critically reviewed to see how the work could be organised best.
-It was felt that the group first needed to capture the way of analysing the issues by developing jointly a framework for integrated assessment of the socio-economic dimensions of aquaculture.
+Since the group included 9 members the ToRs were critically reviewed to see if the wording was appropriate and how the work could be organised best.
+It was felt that the group first needed to capture the way of analysing the issues by discussing the framework for integrated assessment of the socio-economic dimensions of aquaculture, which was developed over the course of the last meetings of the SGSA.